About Us

 twitter.com/bhamherald

-The Paper: The Bellingham Herald is the most widely read newspaper and news website in Whatcom County, reaching more than 57,000 local readers through the Bellingham Herald and BellinghamHerald.com each day.
-Our product can be found across several platforms including print, desktop and mobile sites, iPhone and Android applications, and an e-edition.
+The Bellingham Herald is the most widely read local news source in Whatcom County, reaching more than 57,000 local readers through The Bellingham Herald and BellinghamHerald.com each day.
+Our product can be found across several platforms including print, desktop and mobile sites, iPhone and Android applications, and an eEdition.

 We believe we have a responsibility to our readers and advertisers to make our products a reflection of this incredible place we call home.
 We are proud to produce news and information that creates discussion and dialogue in our community, and provides advertising solutions for local businesses.
-We are committed to partnering with local organizations that share our vision of making Whatcom County a better place to live through education, the arts and community support networks.
+We are committed to partnering with local organizations that share our vision of making Whatcom County a better place to live.

 Have a comment for The Bellingham Herald?
 Click here for a complete list of contacts.

-Coverage Area: Whatcom County, Washington, is the most northwestern county in the United States.
+Coverage Area: Whatcom County, Washington, is the most northwestern county in the contiguous United States.
 Whatcom County comprises the towns of Bellingham, Ferndale, Lynden, Blaine, Sumas, Nooksack, Everson, as well as the communities of Acme, Alger, Birch Bay, Bow, Custer, Deming, Glacier, Kendall, Point Roberts, Sudden Valley and Van Zandt, as well as other settlements and communities.

 Circulation area: Home delivery is available throughout most parts of Whatcom County.
 The few exceptions are east of the town of Glacier and south of Alger and Larrabee State Park, as well as Point Roberts, a peninsula accessible only though British Columbia, Canada.